Lipsmacking Liquor for Lovers of Liquorice – Don PX Toro de Albalá Reserva 1983

 It was a Don PX Toro de Albalá Reserva 1983.

 The Spanish winery which produces it is situated in an old power station in Aguilar.
-This particular.
 This particular sweet wine is made from Pedro Ximénez grapes, and it’s one of the most popular they produce, matured for at least 25 years in American oak.

 You can get it at Ralph’s Wines Online, whose owner, Ralph Smith comments: